ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

       --allow-overlapping            Allow dyninst to instrument either multiple functions which overlap (share part of same function body) or single functions with multiple entry points.
 For more info, see Section 2 of the DyninstAPI documentation.
-      --parse-all-modules            By default, omnitrace simply requests Dyninst to provide all the procedures in the application image.
-If this option is enabled, omnitrace will iterate over all the modules and extract the functions.
+      --parse-all-modules            By default, rocprof-sys simply requests Dyninst to provide all the procedures in the application image.
+If this option is enabled, rocprof-sys will iterate over all the modules and extract the functions.
 Theoretically, it should be the same but the data is slightly different, possibly due to weak binding scopes.
 In general, enabling option will probably have no visible effect